 Who we are

-The national network of Science Learning Centres provides exciting and effective science Continuing Professional Development for those working with pupils aged 5 to 19, including:
+The National Science Learning Network provides exciting and effective science Continuing Professional Development for those working with pupils aged 5 to 19 through Science Learning Partnerships and the National Science Learning Centre, including:

 - primary teachers

-- secondary teachers (science, design and technology, psychology)
+- secondary teachers (science, computing, mathematics, design and technology, psychology)

 - post-16 / Further Education teachers and lecturers

 - a focal point for the science education community